jun-inoue/orthoscope/README.md

 ### Tree Estimation

 Using the downloaded pipeline, the 2nd gene trees will be estimated as follows:
-- Usear should select coding sequences of orthogroup and outgroups from the rearranged NJ tree manually.
+- Users should select coding sequences of orthogroup and outgroups from the rearranged NJ tree manually.
 Then the pipeline can start subsequent analyese.
 - Selected sequences are aligned using MAFFT (Katoh et al. 2005).
 - Multiple sequence alignments are trimmed by removing poorly aligned regions using TRIMAL 1.2 (Capella-Gutierrez et al. 2009) with the option “gappyout.”
 - Corresponding cDNA sequences are forced onto the amino acid alignment using PAL2NAL (Suyama et al. 2006) to generate nucleotide alignments.